WinUP/jspath/README.md

-# JavaScript Path Query Language
+# JavaScript Path Query Language (With very less usages)

 Use similar grammar like XPath to query JSON object and array.